Bright, crisp display

 For someone who isn’t a Samsung regular and not invested in the company’s larger ecosystem, the sheer range of features and options feels overwhelming.
 I know I won’t ever use the vast majority, and it leaves One UI feeling more bloated than some other Android skins.

-Even more features are coming with new updates, like the One UI 2.1 update hitting the Galaxy S20 since April 2020.
+Even more features have arrived with new updates, like the One UI 2.1 update that hit the Galaxy S20 since April 2020.
 This brings window snapping and other usability improvements to the built-in DeX desktop mode.
+A later update also added in Wireless Dex support.

 Samsung Galaxy S20 review: Specs